euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 A subnet corresponds to a set of IP addresses or segment.

 - Each VPC network is contained in a GCP project, a default VPC.
+- VPC has global scope and subnets have regional scope.
 - It has global scope and can have subnets spanning different zones worldwide.

 Is arranged around VPC networks.
 Topics like: